 For some foods, banana leaves are also a great element for aerobic fermentation.
 It allows air exchange while protecting the food and letting fermentation occur naturally.
 This is the method of making Kenkey, a dish from the northwest region of Africa, which is a corn dough fermented in banana leaves.
 In Vietnamese foods, we tried Nem Chua, fermented pork meat in banana leaf.
 Another good example is the Tempeh from Indonesia.
 Additionally, banana leaves are also used to cover cocoa during its fermentation.

 In Indonesia, it is very common for dishes to be served with a banana leaf mat on the plate.
 In this case, the banana leaf has two functions, besides being beautiful, does not let the plates get too dirty.
 It also contributes to consuming less water for the cleaning!
 By the way, some local and traditional restaurants called warung makan, use rattan baskets layered with a banana leaf to serve food instead of a regular plate.

 They can also be the plate itself or even the tablecloth

-Anyways, you don’t need any specific date or ceremony to eat on the banana leaf.
+Anyways, you don’t need any specific date or ceremony to use the banana leaf in your food preparations.
 In Malaysia, there are many restaurants of Indian Malays known as Banana leaf (obvious name, right?) that serve rice and various side dishes on top of an individual leaf.

 To wrap the leftover food

-If it is used to cook, serve, and pack… why not store?
+If it is used to cook, serve, and pack… why not store it?
 The banana leaf lasts a long time in the refrigerator and freezes very well.